100 Years of History

 Groundbreaking Ceremony

-The chapel’s groundbreaking consecration took place on August 31, 1924, with 300 attendees.
-John A. Schill was Master of Ceremonies and read the church’s history.
 Rev. U.J.
 Smiley (D.D. of Dormont Presbyterian Church of Pittsburgh) made an address and raised $850 with a plea for funds.
-Rev. A. Parseles of the Methodist Evangelical Church of Beach Haven read Scripture, followed by singing from the Harvey Cedars YWCA.
+Rev. A. Parseles of the Methodist Evangelical Church of Beach Haven read Scripture, followed by the singing of the Harvey Cedars YWCA.

 In 1925, Bonnie Beach, Bonnet Beach, Edgewater Beach, Beach Arlington, and Ship Bottom incorporated to become Ship Bottom-Beach Arlington.
 The first mayor and council met in the firehouse before moving to the Andersons’ garage.
-Here, too, was an overlap of names associated with the church, including Willard Miller, Raymond Cox, John R. Pharo, William Petzelt, Harry Cox, Alfred Clark, and Chris Gurtcheff.
+Here, too, was an overlap of names associated with the church: Willard Miller, Raymond Cox, John R. Pharo, William Petzelt, Harry Cox, Alfred Clark, and Chris Gurtcheff.

 John A. Schill’s Legacy